ritishab0209/Key-track/README.md

-##KeyTrack
+# KeyTrack

-A tool for logging keyboard and mouse inputs, offering real-time tracking for analysis.
+KeyTrack is a tool for logging keyboard and mouse inputs, offering real-time tracking for analysis.